vjgorla/solr-ldap-plugin/README.md

 - Upload security.json that uses this plugin (actually two plugins) to zookeeper (see detailed plugin configuration below).
 Please note that config is not editable on the fly, so a node restart is required after every config change. com.github.vjgorla.solr.security.PreAuthAuthenticationPlugin com.github.vjgorla.solr.security.PreAuthRuleBasedAuthorizationPlugin
+- PreAuthRuleBasedAuthorizationPlugin plugin is based on RuleBasedAuthorizationPlugin, so it supports the same permission semantics.

 An example security.json would be: